MicrosoftDocs/architecture-center/docs/solution-ideas/articles/monitor-azure-data-explorer-content.md

 ### Dataflow

-1. Ingest data by using the combined ingestion capabilities of [Microsoft Sentinel](/azure/sentinel/connect-data-sources), [Monitor](/azure/azure-monitor/essentials/data-collection), and [Azure Data Explorer](/azure/data-explorer/ingest-data-overview):
+1. Ingest data by using the combined ingestion capabilities of [Microsoft Sentinel](/azure/sentinel/connect-data-sources), [Azure Monitor](/azure/azure-monitor/essentials/data-collection), and [Azure Data Explorer](/azure/data-explorer/ingest-data-overview):

     - Configure diagnostic settings to ingest data from Azure services like Azure Kubernetes Service (AKS), Azure App Service, Azure SQL Database, and Azure Storage.
     - Use Azure Monitor Agent to ingest data from VMs, containers, and workloads.